Women may have painless, sometimes profuse bleeding late in the pregnancy.

 Risk factors (conditions that increase the risk of a disorder) for placenta previa include the following:

-Placenta previa can cause painless bleeding from the vagina that suddenly begins late in pregnancy.
+Placenta previa can cause painless bleeding from the vagina that suddenly starts after 20 weeks of pregnancy.
 The blood may be bright red.
 Bleeding may become profuse, endangering the life of the woman and the fetus.
+Some women also have contractions.

 Placenta previa can cause problems for the fetus, such as the following:

-If women have had a cesarean delivery, placenta previa increases the risk that the placenta will be too firmly attached to the uterus (placenta accreta).
+If women have had a cesarean delivery, placenta previa increases the risk that the placenta will be too firmly attached to the uterus (placenta accreta Placenta Accreta Placenta accreta is a placenta with an abnormally firm attachment to the uterus.
+Having had a cesarean delivery, having placenta previa (when the placenta covers the cervix) in the current pregnancy... read more ).
 Placenta accreta belongs to a group of disorders called the placenta accreta spectrum.
 These disorders differ in how firmly the placenta is attached to the uterus.

-If placenta previa is causing symptoms, doctors monitor the fetus's heart rate to determine whether the fetus is having problems, such as not getting enough oxygen.
+If women have vaginal bleeding and placenta previa is thought to be the cause, doctors monitor the fetus's heart rate Fetal monitoring Labor is a series of rhythmic, progressive contractions of the uterus that gradually move the fetus through the lower part of the uterus (cervix) and birth canal (vagina) to the outside world... read more to determine whether the fetus is having problems, such as not getting enough oxygen.

 Problems With the Placenta